-This summer, for the third consecutive year, the city council of Paris decided to leave open a significant number of green spaces at night (from the biggest ”parcs” to the smallest ”squares”), which is usually not the case since Parisian parks usually close at night (and in winter even in late afternoon), after the guards blow their whistle.
+This summer, for the fourth consecutive year, the city council of Paris decided to leave open some green spaces at night, which is usually not the case since Parisian parks usually close at night (and in winter even in late afternoon), after the guards blow their whistle.

 Some of these green spaces are very small and located in residential areas, but others are big and/or located in central areas, so don’t miss the occasion to enjoy them on a night stroll or for a late summer picnic.
 It is notably the case of: